fmolnar-notredame/csb_powergrid/README.md

 - **explore_cusps:** Interactive Matlab GUI tool for exploring cusp hypersurfaces (Supplementary Fig. 2)

 Please see the README.md file in each folder for further details.

+The software in this repository are licensed under GNU GPLv3.
+Please see LICENSE.txt for details.